Near the banks of the river, mosquitoes swarm, flying about your head, threatening to plunge into your skin.

 As a result, over the course of 1792, mobs, left to their own free will thanks to the absence of federal authority, continued to intimidate federal officials sent to Pittsburgh and the surrounding area on business related to the Whiskey Tax.
 And, for the few collectors that managed to escape the violence intended for them, they found it nearly impossible to obtain the money.

-The stage was set for an epic showdown between the American citizens and the American government.
+The stage was set for an epic showdown between the United States citizens and the United States government.

 The Insurgents Force Washington’s Hand in 1793